 Break a pod!

 Design WeekendIn-person Design Weekend with all invited entrants: Results.Location: Texas A&M University, College Station, Texas

 Competition WeekendSelected pods compete at the SpaceX Hyperloop Test Track.

-Exact date and location TBA.
+Exact location TBA.